Trigeminal neuralgia is a painful condition affecting one of the nerves in your face.

 It's common for the condition to recur (come back).
 Some people find that the condition tends to come and go in terms of how severe it is and how often the pain flares up.

 People living with trigeminal neuralgia can feel distressed and have reduced quality of life.
 Talk through your feelings with your family/whānau and friends to get the support you need.
-You can also join a support group that shares information about trigeminal neuralgia such as Trigeminal Neuralgia New Zealand.
+You can also join a support group that shares information about trigeminal neuralgia such as Trigeminal Neuralgia NZ.

 The following links provide further information about trigeminal neuralgia.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.